kevinvandenbreemen/ccellsAndStuff/README.md

 The state.outputIndices indicates the final cells that received output from your input.
 The output strengths are the actual strengths of output at each index

+**Important Note**:  You will want to get the state before your next call to either cells_stimulate() or cells_matrix_feedforward_stim(), as these methods will reset the tissue state before they execute.

 ### Output Callbacks
 If you wish to program using callbacks instead of explicitly requesting the states, you can call